We can use your support now, more than ever to build a bridge to better!

 About Ed Sutton

-After the terrorist attacks of 9/11, Ed felt a call to serve his country.
-The only college he applied to was The Citadel, because he’d heard it was the toughest military school one could attend.
-He was 18 in 2002, when he arrived in Charleston to enroll at this legendarily rigorous institution.
-Even while toughing it out as a Citadel “knob” (freshman), Ed quickly fell in love with the Holy City.
+After the terrorist attacks of 9/11, Ed felt a call to serve.
+The only college he applied to was The Citadel—because he’d heard it was the toughest military school in the country.
+At just 18 years old, he arrived in Charleston and quickly fell in love with the Holy City, even while enduring the rigors of life as a freshman “knob.”